 Prior to placement in a mentorship experience each LEA shall ensure that a Mentorship Training Agreement is secured.
 Parent signature on training agreement is required in order to participate in mentoring experience.

-Students participating in Job Shadowing must be enrolled in career and technical education and seek a mentor in a career area of interest.
+- Students participating in a mentorship must be enrolled in career and technical education and seek a mentor in a career area of interest.

 Credit may be awarded through regular classroom and laboratory grading.